Core Concepts

 This guide covers the core concepts and language of Ember.
 Understanding these will help everything else make sense.

-Memories are completed, recorded voice conversations about a specific topic.
-Each memory includes audio, a transcript, a short summary, and any photos you upload to associate with it.
+A memory is a completed, recorded voice conversation about a specific topic.
+Each memory can include audio, a transcript, a short summary, and any photos you add to it.

-Stories are pieces of writing generated from your recorded memories in supported languages and styles.
-Once a memory is recorded, you can generate a story, edit it, publish it, and share it.
-Or keep it private, just for you.
+A story is a piece of writing Ember generates from a recorded memory, in supported languages and styles.
+Once a memory is recorded, you can generate a story, edit it, and publish and share it, or keep it private just for you.